tctien342/Dell-Inspiron-7591-Hackintosh/README.md

 - Save as -> ACPI machine language (replace exited one)
 - Add it to your bootloader:
   - Kext add in Kexts:
-    + Copy kext to kexts/other if using clovere
+    + Copy kext to kexts/other if using Clover
-    + Copy kext to Kexts and it into Kernel in config.plist (Use OpencoreConfigurator)
+    + Copy kext to Kexts and add it into Kernel in config.plist (Use OpencoreConfigurator)
   - AML's file add to ACPI folder (Opencore need add to ACPI after copy SSDT file to ACPI, use OpencoreConfigurator)
 - Reboot